abpframework/abp/docs/en/Community-Articles/2021-12-13-Integrating-the-Syncfusion-MVC-Components-to-the-ABP-MVC-UI/POST.md

 ## Introduction

-Hi, in this article we will see how we can integrate the Syncfusion MVC Components into our application.
+In this article we will see how we can integrate the Syncfusion MVC Components into our ABP application.

 ## Source Code